Germany floats Greek referendum on reform, others doubt timing

 Varoufakis was sidelined from the conduct of the talks after he alienated fellow ministers with outspoken interviews and economics lectures, climaxing with a clash last month at a Eurogroup meeting in Riga.

-Tsipras shook up the negotiating team and made some concessions on restarting privatisations and harmonising value-added tax.
+Tsipras shook up the negotiating team and made some concessions on restarting privatizations and harmonizing value-added tax.
 But he has so far balked at crossing the "red lines" of what he calls his popular mandate.

 Two-year Greek bond yields edged up to around 21.5 percent on Monday as nervous investors weighed the risk of a default.
 Italian, Spanish and Portuguese bond yields also ticked up.